International Postings Programme (iPOST)

 Approval for funding under iPOST is on an individual case-by-case basis, subject to the fulfilment of all eligibility criteria.
 Funding for approved applications will be disbursed on a yearly reimbursement basis.

 They are required to report, on an annual basis along with their claims, the performance of the Singapore citizen staff on the attachment or posting.

 In the event of poor performance, the FI has the right to terminate the attachment or posting agreement with the staff.

 In the event where termination is initiated by the staff, the FI will not be penalised.
 Such cases of early termination must be highlighted to the FSDF Secretariat, with reasons clearly provided.

 Termination Initiated by Institution

-If an FI terminates the programme for reasons other than for poor performance, MAS has the right to recover either parts, or all, of the monies disbursed to the FI, or adjust the funding amount available to it.
+If the FI terminates the attachment or posting for reasons other than for poor performance, MAS has the right to recover either parts, or all, of the monies disbursed to the FI, or adjust the funding amount available to it.